yutui1281461/vavr/CONTRIBUTING.md

 git commit -a -m "fixes #<issue>"
 ```

-Then we perform the release as usual:
+The we perform the release as usual:

 ```bash
 mvn release:clean